Start the Conversation Toolkit

 SATC Summer Newsletter

-The Sex Abuse Treatment Center (SATC) of Kapiolani Medical Center is a statewide program that provides comprehensive services for survivors of sexual assault.
+The Sex Abuse Treatment Center (SATC) of Kapi'olani Medical Center for Women & Children is a statewide program that provides comprehensive services for survivors of sexual assault.
 If you, a friend, or a family member has experienced a sexual assault, we can help.